tstohn/ESGI.documentation/_docs/application.md

 ---
 ```

-Finally, we need to specify which barcode patterns encode the single-cell identity, feature identity and Unique molecule Identifier (UMI).
-This is done by providing a list of indices matching to their positions, with counting starting at 0.
-In both modalities, the feature-encoding barcode is located at the start,the single-cell identifiers are located at position 2, 4 and 6, and the UMI is located at the end.
-These indices are required to execute **count** and can be specified using the command-line options listed below.
+Next, we need to specify which barcode patterns encode the single-cell identity, feature identity and Unique molecule Identifier (UMI).
+This is done by providing a list of indices matching to their positions in the barcode structure, with counting starting at 0.
+Here, indices are derived from the output *TSV* file of **demultiplex**, in which the first column is  the readname followed by a column for each barcode pattern.
+In both modalities, the first barcode pattern encodes the feature identity, followed by pattern 3, 5, and 7 encoding the single-cell identity, and the last pattern the UMI.
 ```
 ---
 # Single-cell indices (-c)
-2, 4, 6,
+2, 4, 6

 # Feature index (-x)
 0